BOOKMARK THIS WEBSITE

 Peanut Butter Balls

-Making these no-cook peanut butter balls gives kids a legitimate excuse to play with their food.
+Making these no-cook protein-packed peanut butter balls gives kids a legitimate excuse to play with their food.
 For a deluxe version, roll the finished balls in shredded coconut, chocolate chips, and/or chopped peanuts and call them "meteorites."

 1 cup creamy or chunky peanut butter